ttappr/adventofcode-2023/day-24/readme.md

 I have modified the code to work with the sample puzzle input.
 Part 2 should work on that and real puzzle data with no issue.
 To have Part 1 work with real input data, you'll have to uncomment out a couple lines and comment out another.
-But as there are now, they will run with the sample file provided and produce the correct answers.
+In their current state, they will both run with the sample file provided and produce the correct answers.

 [LANGUAGE: Rust]  🦀